syncfusion-content/xamarin-docs/Xamarin/Rich-Text-Editor/Image-Insertion.md

 {% endhighlight %}
 {% endtabs %}

-To open a gallery, platform specific photo picker must be used.
-To achieve this, DependencyService for photo picker must be defined in all Xamarin.Forms platforms.
+To open a gallery, you must use the platform specific photo picker.
+To achieve this, the DependencyService for the photo picker must be defined in all Xamarin.Forms platforms.

 ### Xamarin.Forms
 {% tabs %}